 Jessica Magoch, CEO, JPM Sales Partners

-My best tip is to keep your speaking points down to 5 mins.
-A presentation should resemble a conversation, with the sales person listening more than talking.
-If a half hour meeting has a 15-20 mins presentation included, the salesperson is already behind and the customer disinterested.
+My best sales presentation tip is to keep your speaking points down to 5 minutes.
+A sales presentation should resemble a conversation, with the sales person listening more than talking.
+If a half hour meeting has a 15-20 mins sales presentation included, the salesperson is already behind and the customer is becoming more and more disinterested.

 William Bauer, Managing Director, Royce Leather Gifts